Andrettin/Wyrmsun/readme.txt

 - Fixed bug which caused players with special names to have their name overridden by their faction's name when loading a saved game.
 - Updated Wyrmsun icon.
 - Added option to change resolution while playing a scenario.
-- Added 1920 resolution width.
+- Added 1920 resolution width and 720 resolution height.

 * Quests
 - Fixed bug which caused the Caverns of Flame scenario to not be winnable.